awsdocs/aws-deeplens-user-guide/doc_source/troubleshooting-device-registration.md

 **Unsupported Browser for the AWS DeepLens Console**
 +  Internet Explorer 11 on Windows 7

-## How to Ensure My AWS DeepLens 2019 Edition Device Is Detectable During Registration?<a name="troubleshooting-undetected-v1.1-device"></a>
+## My AWS DeepLens 2019 Edition\(v1\.1\) Device Isn't Detected During Registration<a name="troubleshooting-undetected-v1.1-device"></a>

- When registering your AWS DeepLens 2019 Edition device, your computer may not detect the device after you've connected your device to your computer with a USB cable\.
-This would prevent your from completing the registration\.
+When registering your AWS DeepLens 2019 Edition\(v1\.1\) device, your computer might not detect the device after you've connected it to your computer with a USB cable\.
+This prevents  completing registration\.

- To ensure that your device can be detected, make sure the following conditions are met:
+ To ensure that your device can be detected, make sure that:
 + Your device is powered on\.
 + Your computer is connected to the device through the REGISTRATION USB port at the bottom\.
-+ Your computer is not connected to Ethernet and a VPN network\.
++ Your computer isn't connected to Ethernet and a VPN network\.
-+ Your firewall is not blocking the DeepLens network connection\.
++ Your firewall isn't blocking the AWS DeepLens network connection\.
-+ You’re using Chrome, Firefox or Safari and have the latest OS update installed\.
++ You’re using Chrome, Firefox, or Safari and have installed the latest operating system update\.

- If the above conditions are met and your device still remains undetected, disconnect and reconnect the USB cable to the REGISTRATION USB port on the device, then wait for a minute or two\.
+If your computer still doesn't detect your device, disconnect the USB cable from the REGISTRATION USB port on the device, reconnect it, and wait for a couple of minutes\.

- The network interface service order on your computer may play a role to prevent your device from being detected during registration\.
-For example, if the USB\-C interface has a higher preference over the standard USB interface on your computer, your computer could default to USB\-C to scan attached USB devices\.
-Your AWS DeepLens device would become invisible\.
-In this case, you need to reorder the preference of network types\.
-To do so, you can follow, for example, [this tip on a Mac computer](https://thesweetsetup.com/set-network-service-order-macos-high-sierra/) or [this tip on a Windows computer](https://www.windowscentral.com/how-change-priority-order-network-adapters-windows-10)\.
+If that doesn't work, check the network interface service order on your computer\.
+The network interface service order can prevent your device from being detected during registration\.
+For example, if the USB\-C interface has a higher preference over the standard USB interface on your computer, your computer could default to the USB\-C port to scan attached USB devices\.
+As a result, your AWS DeepLens device would be invisible to your computer\.
+In this case, reorder the preference of network types\.
+To do so, see [How to prioritize which internet connection your Mac uses](https://thesweetsetup.com/set-network-service-order-macos-high-sierra/) or [How to change the priority order of network adapters on Windows 10](https://www.windowscentral.com/how-change-priority-order-network-adapters-windows-10)\.

+## How to Perform a First\-Time Update on a AWS DeepLens v1\.1 Device<a name="troubleshooting-device-registration-v1.1-firsttimeupdate"></a>

+If you have a AWS DeepLens 2019 \(v1\.1\) device shipped before 3/28/2020 and it is not running software version v1\.4\.5, you may need to perform a one\-time software update\.

+To perform the update, you will need:
++ A small paperclip or pin to reset the device
++ AWS DeepLens 2019 \(v1\.1\) device and power supply

+**To perform a first\-time update:**

+1. Plug in your AWS DeepLens device\.

+1. On the back of the AWS DeepLens device, insert a paper clip or pin into the reset pinhole\.
+After you hear a click, wait about 20 seconds for the Wi\-Fi indicator \(middle light\) to blink\.

+   When the Wi\-Fi indicator blinks, your device is in setup mode\.

+1. Sign in to the AWS Management Console for AWS DeepLens at [https://console\.aws\.amazon\.com/deeplens/](https://console.aws.amazon.com/deeplens/)\.

+1. In the AWS DeepLens console, select **Register device**\.

+1. Select **HW v1**\.
+**Warning**
+You must select HW v1 even though your device is v1\.1\.

+1. Provide a name your AWS DeepLens device\. select **Download the certificates**\. to download the certificates onto your computer\.

+1. Select **Download the certificates** to download the certificates onto your computer\.

+1. Follow the instructions on screen to connect to the AWS DeepLens Wi\-Fi network and continue the registration process\.

+1. Once you’ve complete the registration process, you will see a notice inside the device details page stating that an update is available for your device\.
+Scroll down to the bottom click **Update**\.
+**Note**
+It can take 10 mins for your device to update\.

+1. When the update has completed, the device will restart\.
+When the device goes back online, it will be updated to v1\.4\.5\.

+Once your AWS DeepLens device is updated to v1\.4\.5, you can use the USB cable for future updates\.

 ## How to Turn your Device Back to its Setup Mode to Complete Device Registration or Update Device Settings?<a name="troubleshooting-device-registration-1"></a>